This Israeli couscous salad recipe is packed with raw & roasted cherry tomatoes, feta, chickpeas & herbs. Perfect for a picnic or packing for lunch!

 - Cucumbers: These add a fresh, crisp element to the salad.

 - Feta cheese: I love feta’s creamy, salty bite!
-Skip it if you’re vegan.
+Skip it if you’re vegan, or add chopped Kalamata olives in its place.

 How to Make This Couscous Salad

-Before you toss this salad together, you need to roast your tomatoes and chickpeas and cook your pearl couscous!
+Before you toss this salad together, you need to roast the tomatoes and chickpeas and cook the pearl couscous!

 Once your tomatoes, roasted chickpeas, and couscous are ready, toss everything together in a big bowl.
 Top with an abundance of fresh herbs and a generous drizzle of olive oil.
 Serve this couscous salad as a side dish with a protein if you like, or just on its own (chickpeas = protein).